All The Celebrities You Didn't Know Are In The

 The series will return on Sunday, May 21, almost exactly 25 years after it was canceled by ABC in 1991.
 The original Twin Peaks followed the aftermath of the murder of Laura Palmer in the tiny, titular Washington town.
 Season 3 will pick up two-and-a-half decades later, with mastermind David Lynch still at the helm.

 Although there's tons of secrecy surrounding the mysterious revival, we do know tons of stars have signed to Twin Peaks.
-Some of them are obvious — like original star, Desperate Housewives alum, and dam good enthusiast fan Kyle MacLachlan — and some are brand new to the series, and totally not getting the fanfare they deserve.
+Some of them are obvious — like original star Kyle MacLachlan — and some are brand new to the series, and totally not getting the fanfare they deserve.
 Scroll through the gallery to find out all the famous faces you'll see on Peaks, they'll surprise you almost as much as the identity of Laura Palmer's killer.